GLOBAL MARKETS-Shares slip, euro gains as ECB seen poised to act

 * Euro gains after inflation data not worse than expected

-* Brent slips toward $108 as weak refining demand bites (Adds close of European stock, bond trading)
+* Brent slips towards $108 as weak refining demand bites (Adds opening of U.S. markets, byline, dateline; previous LONDON)

 By Herbert Lash

-MSCI’s all-country world index of equity performance in 45 countries fell 0.1 percent, while the pan-European FTSE Eurofirst 300 index of regional shares fell 0.41 percent to a provisional close of 1,374.78.
+MSCI’s all-country world index of equity performance in 45 countries, fell 0.03 percent, while the pan-European FTSE Eurofirst 300 index of regional shares fell 0.4 percent to 1,374.98.

 “Valuations are elevated, and therefore anything that looks soft gives the market pause,” said Mark Luschini, chief investment strategist at Janney Montgomery Scott in Philadelphia.